PrakalpTiwari137/Python/Using Python to Access Web Data/commands.md

     print(line.decode().strip())
 ```

-Note: The output of this will only contain text in the file.
+<br/>Note: The output of this will only contain text in the file.
 Headers are omitted.<br/>
 Using this method we can treat the document as a file!!!<br/>
 This can be used not only to read text files but also html pages.